lamlados/Maven-web_DSA/README.md

-# Maven-web & DSA
-  My first web project using maven and tomcat, about a login system with a verify-code-check.
-  And I will also try to implement data structures and alogorithms in Java here.
+# SSM Project and Notes
+---
+ A complete SSM framework build with a book-management example and
+ Some Notes of full instructions in Chinese